-As of 1 September 2022, the Trust employs 1,104 individuals across our 13 academies and the central Trust team.
+As of 31 August 2023, the Trust employs 1,107 individuals across our 14 academies and the central Trust team.
+The Willows School staff are not included in these figures.

-Our most recent gender pay report states that 82% of the workforce identify as female with 15% male and 3% who prefer not to say.
+Our most recent gender pay report states that 84% of the workforce identify as female with 16% male.
 There is a gender pay gap for both mean and median pay levels.
-We are confident that this is principally due to the high proportion of female employees in the lower quartile of paid roles in the Trust - rather than a gender disparity within those roles.
-For example, a high proportion of our staff, given the number of special schools, are teaching assistants and a high proportion of those staff are female.
-Whilst we believe that many of those staff actively choose those roles for the job satisfaction and flexibility they offer, we recognise the structural and societal aspects that can lead to a higher proportion of females in roles in the lower quartile of pay.
+We remain confident that this is principally due to the high proportion of female employees in the lower quartiles of paid roles in the Trust - rather than a gender disparity within those roles.
+A high proportion of our staff, given the number of special schools, are teaching assistants and a high proportion of those staff are female.
+Whilst we believe that many of those staff actively choose those roles for the job satisfaction and flexibility they offer, we also ensure that we survey our workforce routinely on their perceptions of gender as a determining factor in pay and progression.

-30% of the workforce are aged 16-30, 32% are aged 31-45, 32% are aged 46-60 and 6% are 61 or over.
-94% of our workforce identify as white British or white other, with 1% identifying as dual or of BAME heritage.
-5% prefer not to identify.
+25% of the workforce are aged under 30, 44% are aged 31-49, 29% are aged 50-64 and 2% are 65 or over.
+94.2% of our workforce identify as white British or white other, with 5.8% identifying as dual or of BAME heritage.